mykytazharov/mykytazharov.github.io/index.md

 ### Research

+- Generalized Additive Models for Location, Shape and Scale (GAMLSS) for High-Dimensional Data (master thesis at RWTH Aachen University--currently in progress)

 - An Empirical Comparison of Multiple Imputation Methods for Categorical Data (seminar thesis at RWTH Aachen University)

 - Regularized K-means clustering and its asymptotic consistency (seminar thesis at RWTH Aachen University)